b2029tmlara/WDProjLithiumLaraLibo-on-/README.md

 # New Additions: HTML Forms in Piano Practice Planner

 ## HTML Form Usage
-HTML forms will be incorporated into the website such that they will extract the user's name, age, email, preferred musical genre, self-evaluated skill-level, how much they spends practicing the piano (in hours), and aid in the selection of practice plans.
+HTML forms will be incorporated into the website such that they will extract the user's name, age, email, preferred musical genre, self-evaluated skill-level, how much time they spend in practicing the piano (in hours), how many days in a week they practice,  and aid in the selection of practice plans.

 # Outlines